easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

     On LUMI, Lmod was selected as the module tool.
 One area where there are significant differences between Environment Modules 3.2 (and also the newer versions) and Lmod is in the commands for discovering modules on the system.
-If you are not familiar with Lmod and its commands for users, it is worthwile to read the [LUMI documentation page on Lmod](https://docs.lumi-supercomputer.eu/computing/Lmod_modules/).
+If you are not familiar with Lmod and its commands for users, it is worthwhile to read the [LUMI documentation page on Lmod](https://docs.lumi-supercomputer.eu/computing/Lmod_modules/).
     Some of those commands are also discussed on this page.